You can apply to as many further study courses as you like.

 To apply for any full-time and part-time postgraduate taught courses you can also use the online system provided by the UK Postgraduate Application and Statistical Service (UKPASS).
-Maintained by UCAS, this service allows applicants to apply for up to ten courses.
+Maintained by Universities and Colleges Admissions Service (UCAS), this service allows applicants to apply for up to ten courses.

 - Start researching possibilities and exploring postgraduate study as one of your options as early as your second year.